MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

 1. On the search bar right under the virtual network's name, write "**Peerings**" and click on the option that appears.

 1. Notice that a peering has automatically been created.
-(The name is what you provided when the first virtual network peering was configured).
+The name is what you provided when the first virtual network peering was configured.

 1. Notice that the **Peering Status** is **Connected**.

 1. Click the peering.

-    + Notice that **Allow gateway transit** cannot be selected.
+    + Notice that **use remote gateways ** cannot be selected.

     + Use the informational icon to review the **Use remote gateways** setting.